STOCKS NEWS EUROPE-UK small caps up 0.1 pct at midday

-The FTSE Small Cap index is up 0.1 percent approaching midday, lagging bigger gains by the FTSE 100 and FTSE 250 indexes, both ahead 0.6 percent
+The FTSE Small Caps index is up 0.1 percent by midday, lagging a 0.4 percent gain by the FTSE 100 index, with the FTSE 250 index down 0.6 percent.

-On-line gaming groups Playtech and 888 Holdings add 15 percent and 12.5 percent, respectively, after the U.S. Department of justice (DoJ) administration clears the way for U.S. states to legalise Internet poker and certain other online betting.
+CareTech Holdings adds 7.7 percent as in-line full-year results from the social care services firm offset, as expected, news that a management buyout offer for the group has fallen through as they could not put forth a "compelling price" due to funding terms. ]

-"This is a major change in the position of the US DoJ.
-At the very least it clears the way for State-level online poker legislation.
-Potentially it opens the way for gambling services to be provided from offshore and this may encourage the US Congress to legislate before the floodgates open," says Numis Securities in a note.
+Numis Securities points out that CareTech's results were above its cautious forecasts, and it places its "hold" rating and target price for the stock under review as it looks for more information from an analysts' meeting.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net